+- Case study

 - Written question and answer/test/exam

+- Report

 - Oral question and answer

-- Case study

-- Report

 - Written description

+- Project

 - Role play/simulation

-- Project

 - Practical demonstration

 - Group discussion

 All evidence must be clearly signposted and made available for the external moderator upon request.

 All internal assessments must be accompanied by a signed Declaration of Authenticity (this document is available on the Skills and Education Group Awards website).